 - Note: Transfer credits are generally only accepted for track if they are lower division (1000 and 2000 level) and must first be approved for transfer by means of a Petition for Transfer Credit or Variance (the "tan sheet").
 Additionally, if transfer upper-division track courses are accepted, they will count as lower-division track credit.
-See Section 2.3 for more details on transfer classes. - Use past schedules as guidelines in scheduling track classes to ensure that they do not conflict with required classes. - For graduate level classes (6000 and 7000), all students must first obtain written (email) permission from the course instructor in order to apply for admission.
-With such permission in hand, contact the Undergraduate Coordinator with proof of permission, UNID, and the specific course designation. - A list of Bioengineering Department courses suitable for inclusion in a track appears at the end of this section. - Pay attention to prerequisites to be sure the courses are taken in the correct order. - Note that entry into upper division courses in other departments is often possible without the standard prerequisites for those departments as long as the associated BME core course is completed.
+See Section 2.3 for more details on transfer classes. - Use past schedules as guidelines in scheduling track classes to ensure that they do not conflict with required classes. - For admission to graduate level classes (5000, 6000), all students must simply meet standard prerequisites and obtain written (email) permission from the course instructor in order to apply for admission.
+With such permission in hand, contact the Undergraduate Advisor/Coordinator with proof of permission, UNID, and the specific course designation.
+Note that admission to 7000 classes is generally restricted to PhD students so only available to undergraduates in unusual circumstances. - A list of Bioengineering Department courses suitable for inclusion in a track appears at the end of this section. - Pay attention to prerequisites to be sure the courses are taken in the correct order. - Note that entry into upper division courses in other departments is often possible without the standard prerequisites for those departments as long as the associated BME core course is completed.
 For example, to enter upper division classes in Mechanical Engineering, ensure that the BIOEN 4250, Biomechanics, is completed first (or concurrently).
-When in doubt, contact the Program Director for clarification or assistance. - Organic Chemistry II, (CHEM 2320 and CHEM 2325) typically required for entry to medical school, is acceptable as a track class. - BIOEN 4200 UG Research must be taken once by all students who use data from an internship for their Thesis Writing and Communications series (BIOEN 4201/4202).
+When in doubt, contact the Program Director for clarification or assistance. - Organic Chemistry II, both the lecture and lab courses, (CHEM 2320 and CHEM 2325), typically required for entry to medical school, are acceptable as track classes. - BIOEN 4200 UG Research must be taken once by all students who use data from an internship for their Thesis Writing and Communications series (BIOEN 4201/4202).
 If students perform a second semester of internship with a company, they may take the class a second time for a maximum of 1 hour of track credit, even when the course contributes additional hours to the program of study.

 - Directed reading, independent study, literature surveys, and special project classes do not generally qualify as track classes.
-Exceptions are possible but the Program Director must approve these beforehand. - Some seminar classes (e.g., BIOEN 6480, BIOEN 6464) may be acceptable for 1 hour of track credit, but only when they are used only to ensure adequate college credit hours, i.e., they are not counted as part of the minimum 15 hours.
+Exceptions are possible but the Program Director must approve these before-hand. - Some seminar classes (e.g., BIOEN 6480, BIOEN 6464) may be acceptable for 1 hour of track credit, but only when they are used only to ensure adequate college credit hours, i.e., they are not counted as part of the minimum 15 hours.